bradfordja/working-with-java-notes/explain-java-collections.md

 Types of collections in Java

-Act as an export Java Developer,  you can expect interview questions that assess your in-depth understanding of collections types in Java.
-Give me a list of all collections data types in Java with common interview code-snippet questions with answers  about working with each collection type.
-Give simple explanation and sample uses-case if any or sample code-snippet for each Java collection.

-Certainly, Java collections framework provides a variety of data structures for storing and manipulating groups of objects.
+Java collections framework provides a variety of data structures for storing and manipulating groups of objects.
 Below are some common collection types in Java, accompanied by interview questions, explanations, and code snippets:

 ---